.“OK boomer.” VSCO girls. “Old Town Road.” Even if you’re not on TikTok, you’re probably familiar with some of its most pervasive memes.

 The Benefits of Using TikTok for Business

-Because the platform is still so new, TikTok provides a massive opportunity for early adopters to establish their brand presence, engage new—especially younger—audiences, and create new revenue streams.
+Because the platform is relatively new, TikTok provides a massive opportunity for early adopters to establish their brand presence, engage new—especially younger—audiences, and create new revenue streams.
 B2C brands are already testing the waters with influencer marketing campaigns, paid promotion, and shoppable video.

-There are a few key things you need to know before you get started, like the different video formats available on TikTok and how to use them.
+There are a few key things you need to know before you get started creating binge-worthy TikTok videos for B2b, like the different video formats available on and how to use them.

 Native TikTok Video